Reading the title itself makes you wonder about Naga Babas, “Really?”

 It is also said that Alexander also met these sadhus when he and his troops were in India.
 Impressed by their devotion and penance, Lord Mahavir and Lord Buddha also mentioned them.
-The Digambar sadhus (Who are Digambar Sadhus?) who follow Jainism also have traces of rituals followed by Naga sadhus.
+The Digambar Sadhus who follow Jainism also have traces of rituals followed by Naga sadhus.

 The Mughal invaders attacked several religious structures and sadhus.
 During these times, the Nagas revolted by forming Akhadas to fight under a single umbrella.
 They became a solid force to reckon with and carried saffron flags that symbolize Hindu Vedic tradition.
 Nagas were trained to fight anti-Vedic aggressors.
 This led to Hindus still respecting Nagas and considering them God’s representatives.